APPLY FOR GOVERNMENT BENEFITS

 Family Tax Benefit: A two-part payment that helps with the cost of raising children.
 You must meet an income test and have dependent children.
 You can check your eligibility here.

-Centrepay: A free service that pays regular bills such as rent, gas, electricity and water out of your Centrelink income.
+Centrepay: A free service that allows you to set up automatic payments from your Centrelink income for regular bills such as rent, gas, electricity and water.
 Paying your bills in fortnightly instalments may make life more manageable.
 For more information see Centrelink centrepay.

 Advance payment: You may be able to get part of your income support in advance.
 You then repay the amount in fortnightly instalments from your Centrelink income.
 You can check your eligibility here.